SigmaHQ/sigma-specification/README.md

 The Sigma rules format specifications is described in the file [Sigma_specification](Sigma_specification.md)
 The Sigma Meta-rules format specifications is described in the file [Sigma_meta_rules](Sigma_meta_rules.md)

-There exists two other files in the repository to describe the different fields and tags to be used in Sigma rules:
+There exists other files in the repository to describe the different modifier, fields and tags to be used in Sigma rules:

+- [appendix_modifier](appendix_modifer.md) is a document that defines the different modifier use that can be used in a Sigma rule.
-- [Tags_specification](Tags_specification.md) is a document that defines the standardized tags that can be used to categorize the different Sigma rules.
+- [appendix_tags](appendix_tags.md) is a document that defines the standardized tags that can be used to categorize the different Sigma rules.
-- [Taxonomy_specification](Taxonomy_specification.md) is a document that defines the different field names and log sources that should be used to ensure sharable rules
+- [appendix_taxonomy](appendix_taxonomy.md) is a document that defines the different field names and log sources that should be used to ensure sharable rules

 ## SigmaHQ